 Strategic Marketing | How & Why Video Wins

-So we've been working closely with a local film agency here in Newcastle on a few marketing campaigns and I thought I'd share some of the amazing things this adventure has uncovered for us as a business:
+We've been working closely with a local film agency here in Newcastle on a few marketing campaigns, and I thought I'd share some of the amazing things this adventure has uncovered for us as a business:

-Video is really only in it's infancy as far as the web is concerned.
-Yes platforms such as youtube and vimeo have been kicking around for some time and we've seen some really clever media campaigns over the years that involved web media however it's really starting to shift a gear with the mobile frontier.
+Video is really only in its infancy as far as the web is concerned.
+Yes, platforms such as Youtube and Vimeo have been kicking around for some time and we've seen some really clever media campaigns over the years that involved web media, however, it's really starting to shift gears with the mobile frontier.

-You really do have your content marketers sounding their trumpets about virility, community and audience - however it's not tangible; and here I go again - WHERE IS THE CPA (cost per acquisition).
+You really do have your content marketers sounding their trumpets about Virality, Community and Audience - however, it's not tangible; and here I go again - WHERE IS THE CPA (cost per acquisition)?

 If you can't report on it - and ascertain it's value...it's not valuable.